We believe in a unique career development of a lifetime. Join the crew of ScubaPeople and explore the World beneath us and an adventure of a lifetime.

-Successfully completing just the AI course results in a PADI Assistant Instructor qualification.
-When an AI is ready to progress, attending an OWSI program allows entry into an IE to earn a full PADI Instructor rating.
+Successfully completing just the AI course results in a SDI Assistant Instructor qualification.
+When an AI is ready to progress, attending an OWSI program allows entry into an IE to earn a full SDI Instructor rating.

 - At least 60 logged dives and 100 dives to attend an IE.

 - Emergency First Response Primary and Secondary Care (CPR and First Aid) training within the past 24 months.

 - A medical statement signed by a physician within the last 12 months

 You also need to be an Emergency First Response Instructor, but you can earn this rating during your instructor training.

 It takes commitment, patience and passion.
 And above all else, respect and love for the Ocean !

 Over a minimum of five days, but usually more like seven, the IDC teaches you to conduct all SDI core courses.
 You’ll be able to organize and present information, conduct skill development sessions and control open water dives.
 Basically, you become a better public speaker and get really good at demonstrating skills while watching out for student diver safety.
 Key topics include:

 - SDI Standards and Procedures for courses you can teach with in water workshops